Escaped murder suspect Casey White and missing corrections official Vicky White had a "special relationship," Alabama sheriff says

 Singleton said he and other officials were stunned by what's transpired.
 "Those of us who work with Vicky White and have worked with her for years — this is not the Vicky White we know, by any stretch of the imagination," he said.
 "She has been an exemplary employee."

-Officials previously said the pair were not related despite having the same last name.
+Officials said the pair are not related despite having the same last name.

 for more features.